 - Minister's Minimum Age:

-2 How to Officiate a Wedding in Canyon County
+2 Confirm Wedding Officiant Requirements in Canyon County

 Next, you should get in touch with the authorities that handle marriages in Canyon County.
 Explain that you’re an ordained minister and wish to know what documents or information they might need from you before you perform a wedding in their district.